IBM/doframework/README.md

 # DOFramework

 `doframework` is a testing framework for data-driven decision-optimization algorithms.
-It integrates easily with the user's data-driven decision-optimization algorithm written in Python.
+It integrates easily with the user's data-driven decision-optimization application (written in Python).

-A decision-optimization algorithm looks for the optimal setup x* of some system described by a real-valued function f in some feasibility region O. Data-driven algorithms use data to establish some surrogate for f.
+A decision-optimization algorithm looks for the optimal setup x* in a region O of a system described by a real-valued function f.
+Data-driven algorithms don't know f and use data to establish a surrogate model.

-The testing framework randomly generates optimization problems instances (f,O,D,x*):
+`doframework` randomly generates optimization problem instances (f,O,D,x*):
-* f is a randomly generated piece-wise linear function over a domain in d-dimensional space (d>1).
+* f is piece-wise linear, defined over a domain in d-dimensional space (d>1).
-* O is some feasibility region in the domain of f, defined by linear constraints.
+* O is a region in dom(f), defined by linear constraints.
-* D = (X,y) is some dataset derived for f.
+* D = (X,y) is a dataset derived for f.
 * x* is the true optimum of f in O.

 The testing framework feeds the constraints and the data (O,D) into the user's algorithm, and collects its predicted optimum.
-The predicted optimal value can then be conpared to the true optimal value f(x*).
+The algorithm's predicted optimal value can then be conpared to the true optimal value f(x*).

-This way, `doframework` produces a performance profile for the user's algorithm.
+This way, `doframework` produces a performance profile for data-driven decision-optimization algorithms.

 # Design

-`doframework` was designed for optimal cloud distribution performance.
-It was implemented using an event-driven cloud desitribution approach.
+`doframework` was designed for optimal cloud distribution.
+It was implemented using an event-driven approach.

-`doframework` was built on top of [ray](https://www.ray.io/ "Ray -- fast and simple distributed computing") and [rayvens](https://github.com/project-codeflare/rayvens "Rayvens augments Ray with events").
+`doframework` was built on top of [ray](https://www.ray.io/ "Ray -- fast and simple distributed computing") for cloud distribution and [rayvens](https://github.com/project-codeflare/rayvens "Rayvens augments Ray with events") for event driven management.

 # Requirements

 `doframework` was written for Python version >= 3.9.0.

 The testing framework can run locally or remotely.
-For optimal performance, run it on an OpenShift cluster.
+For optimal performance, run it on a cluster.
+Cloud onfiguration is currently available for OpenShift clusters.

 The framework relies on Cloud Object Storage (COS) to interact with simulation products.